-The School Leadership emphasis is designed to be completed in one to two years; however, students are given five years to complete the MEd program and graduate.
+The School Leadership specialization is designed to be completed in one to two years; however, students are given five years to complete the MEd program and graduate.

-The Education Policy and Social Foundations (EPSF) emphasis is a rigorous full-time, two-year program, preparing professionals to contribute to educational change, policy, and research on a local, national, and/or global scale.
+The Education Policy Studies specialization is a rigorous full-time, two-year program, preparing professionals to contribute to educational change, policy, and research on a local, national, and/or global scale.
 Students examine educational movements, reforms, outcomes, and controversies using modes of inquiry associated with an array of scholarship fields and disciplines.

-The EPSF emphasis prepares students for successful careers with:
+The EPS specialization prepares students for successful careers with:

 - Educational foundations